frankois944/kmp-mvvm-exploration/README.md

 Look at the logs I added to verify the lifecycle, it should be exactly the same on the different approach.

+### Getting the viewmodel from Swift and Koin

+As this sample is using Koin, I want to get my viewmodel like Android, not on direct way  (it's still working)

+We need to export an important kotlin méthode